Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 ### Integration testing

-The integration tests and the mechanisms to execute them in an Alfresco Content Service instance remains the same as in the previous version of the SDK.
+The integration tests and the mechanisms to execute them in an Alfresco Content Services instance remains the same as in the previous version of the SDK.

 However, the inclusion of Docker and the utility scripts provides a different perspective about the environment on which the integration tests are executed.
 In this version, the integration tests are run against the dockerised environment defined using Docker and Docker Compose.
 By doing so, the integration test